What are Projects and why are they useful?

 Although Projects are usually created after going through RealtimeCRM’s Sales Pipeline.
 You can go into Projects and create one without going through the in-app Sales Process.
 This is useful if a sale happens outside of RealtimeCRM, and you haven’t recorded it as an Opportunity inside RealtimeCRM.

 - Click on the Projects panel on the left hand sidebar

 - Once you’re on the Projects page click the Add project button

-- It also allows you to link the Project to the relevant Company inside this form and it will appear automatically on the Company record after you have completed the Project creation form
+- It also allows you to link the Project to the relevant Company and Contact inside this form and it will appear automatically on the Company record after you have completed the Project creation form

 - Once you have completed the form click Create and you will be ready to use your Project

 Note: To assign staff to a Project they must be registered as Users on RealtimeCRM.

 Duplicating a Project

 Sometimes we run more than one project for a Client, or an Opportunity that we win is delivered through more than a single Project path.
 To help minimise data entry you can Duplicate an existing project simply by clicking.